gagolews/stringi/devel/sphinx/_build/html/_sources/rapi/stri_locale_list.rst.txt

 Description
 ~~~~~~~~~~~

-Creates a character vector with all known locale identifies.
+Creates a character vector with all available locale identifies.

 Usage
 ~~~~~